Skip to content

 Cloud-based call center software

-Cloud-based call center solutions are, unsurprisingly, hosted offsite in the cloud by a business phone service provider.
-Users access telephone service through just web browser on their computer or mobile device.
+Cloud-based call center solutions are Accessible from anywhere with an internet connection, unsurprisingly, hosted off-site in the cloud by a business phone service provider.
+Users access the telephone service through a web browser on their computer or mobile device.

-This solution relies on internet access with sufficient bandwidth to comfortably accommodate all users, plus other internet activity.
-Your business or call center’s data is hosted on the cloud, and the corresponding servers either belong to the service provider, or to a third party, such as Google Cloud, AWS, or Microsoft Azure.
+This solution relies on internet access with sufficient bandwidth to comfortably accommodate all users, plus other internet activities.
+Your business or call center’s data is hosted on the cloud, and the corresponding servers either belong to the service provider or to a third party, such as Google Cloud, AWS, or Microsoft Azure.

 Hybrid hosted call center software